What is the Hosts file in Windows? How to edit etc/hosts?

 Thank you for reading this tutorial.
 We hope that we have managed to answer all your questions about the Hosts file.
 Before closing, tell us in a comment, how you plan to use the Hosts file in Windows?
 Is it for work or just prank on a friend or family member?
 Comment below and let's share our experiences working with the Hosts file.

-Discover: Productivity Network and Internet Recommended System and Security Tutorials Windows
+Discover: Productivity Networking Recommended System Tutorials Windows